Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Results

-For both BICs the decay with vertical position $z$ of the QE-BIC coupling (Purcell factor) is essentially exponential, admitting a close fit to the function $1+A\mathrm{e}^{-B(z-R)/a}$, where $A$ and $B$ are dimensionless fitting parameters [grey dashed lines Figs.~\ref{fig:EDBIC_LDOS_vs_wl}(c) and (d)].
-This behaviour is characteristic of near-field coupling to a mode bound to the surface, and implies that varying $z$ enables predictable control of the coupling strength.
+For both BICs, the dependence of QE-BIC coupling (Purcell factor) on vertical position $z$ is essentially exponential and well described by the function $1+A\mathrm{e}^{-B(z-R)/a}$, where $A$ and $B$ are dimensionless fitting parameters [dashed grey lines Figs.~\ref{fig:EDBIC_LDOS_vs_wl}(c) and (d)].
+This behaviour is characteristic of near-field coupling to a surface-bound mode and indicates that varying $z$ provides predictable control over the coupling strength.
+It also allows prediction of the variation of the coupling with vertical position changes.
+Contrary to the lateral position, the Purcell factor is much more sensitive to variation in height: it decreases by 10\% when the height is increased by $\sim 2\,$nm for the ED-BIC ($\sim 3\,$nm for the MD-BIC) from the value $h=4\,$nm considered here.
+However, the height can be controlled very precisely with certain materials, such as 2D materials \cite{do2024room}.